trevordbabcock/charliehotel/README.md

 - Code redundancy - Assuming you use a remote repository, your code is backed up to a separate machine in case your personal machine fails.

 #### Annoying:
-- Merge conflicts can be frustrating; sometimes difficult and/or time-consuming to resolve..
+- Merge conflicts can be frustrating; sometimes difficult and/or time-consuming to resolve.
 - Managing lots of branches can be difficult and confusing.
 You may end up with a person with the official (or unofficial) title of "Branch Manager."
 - Certain aspects of git are arcane.